 We stopped where the Kettle River flows into the Columbia River for Constance to pour out Shel’s ashes.
-I prayed and poured out anointing oil, salt, wine, and then heartily sounded the Shofar.
+I prayed and poured out Holy Anointing Oil, salt, wine, and then heartily sounded the Shofar.
 I noted the time was 10:10 and quoted John 10:10 to the heavens.
 The mileage was 119576 and it was 42 degrees.
 It was my first time to join anyone on the release of their loved one’s ashes.
 I felt honored and humbled that Constance asked me.
 My hope was to honor her husband and their life together on earth.

 I picked up a large granite stone as we were leaving to give to Constance as a ‘headstone for Shel’.
 He had asked for nothing – no memorial, no gravestone, no service, no wake, no going away party, nothing.
 His ashes had been in her closet for over 3 years.
 It was a relief to take care of it.
 Yet participating in this task also changed the atmosphere of the day.

 The most relevant message from the Holy Spirit to me personally today was “not to carry the ashes of the past into the next season.”